hrishabhkothary/Stock-Investment-Transaction-Analysis-and-Portfolio-Risk-Monitoring-System/README.md

 3️.
 Provides insights and monitoring:
 It calculates each investor’s total holdings, average buy prices, and assigns basic risk scores.
 It visualizes this data to help detect unusual trading activity or concentrated risk.

+**How it may help institutions:**

+1. Retail brokerages & fintech startups:
+Can use similar pipelines to process daily buy/sell orders, calculate customer holdings, and keep portfolios up-to-date.

+2. Investment banks:
+Can adapt the logic to detect high-risk or unusual trades, helping compliance and risk management teams flag suspicious activity.

+3. Data analysts & quants:
+Can extend this pipeline for deeper portfolio performance analysis, profit/loss reporting, or trade pattern detection.

+4. Automation benefit:
+The system runs in batch mode (hourly or daily) or can be extended for real-time, just like production-grade trading systems.